- Bison and buffalo are often confused, especially in North America.

 Bison vs Buffalo: Body shape

-The difference between buffalo and bison in shape of their bodies is that the Buffalo has fairly straight backs, with necks that extend up at an angle like most quadrupeds.
+The difference between buffalo and bison in the shape of their bodies is that the Buffalo has fairly straight backs, with necks that extend up at an angle like most quadrupeds.
 Because of their huge heads and large shoulder humps, bison have much larger fronts, and their backs appear to slope downward from shoulder to rump.

 Bison vs Buffalo: Horns